monsoonmaelstrom/book2/book2.md

 “Let’s move,” I tell the others.
 “We’ve got a long way to walk, and the sooner we make it back, the better.”

 We’re lucky the coast here isn’t sheer cliffs or thickly wooded, but waist high scrubland.
-There is no road or trail here, so it’s still rough going, but it could be a lot worse.
+There is no road or trail though, so it’s still rough going, but it could be a lot worse.
 Lewis chose well.

 “How long is it going to take us to make it back to Branton?”
 Henry asks.